It's Going To Get A lot Worse Before It Gets Worse

 However the more guards became involved the more bleak the situation became.

 Unfortunately, the remaining BCMC member was not faring quite as well.
 Patrick was starting to draw a crowd of border guards, including the obligatory angry female guard.
 The attention was not completely unexpected.
 When Patrick flew to Kiev, he utilized one of his entries on his visa.
 Due to cost and time, we had purchased double entry visas for Russia and Kazakhstan.
 Basically, this means that when Kazakh stamped Patrick his visa was void and he had already entered Russia twice, voiding that visa as well.
 Kazakhstan should never have let Patrick out with his visa situation and now he couldn't get into Russia or Kazakhstan leaving him in limbo.
 We all felt that given the remote location of the border and our ability to dumbfound practically anyone with idiocy that we would be able to weasel across.
 However the more guards became involved the more bleak the situation became.
 We took another shot with the female guard utilizing an unheard of number of hand gestures and trying to look as sad as possible.
 She finally put her hat on and gestured for us to follow.
 I thought we were in the clear but then she walked straight by our cars and on towards the Kaza border.
 We quickly realized she was escorting Patrick off of Russian soil.
 With a bit of pleading, we were able to get some more time and let Patrick grab his gear.
 We were all a bit shocked and dumbfounded by the situation.
 Since we did not have an operational cellphone, there was very little that we could do at the border.
-We made sure Patrick had cash and all the important phone numbers, said our good byes and headed for the next not knowing if we would see Patrick again on this trip.
+We made sure Patrick had cash and all the important phone numbers, said our good byes and headed for the next town not knowing if we would see Patrick again on this trip.

 Luckily it was a short trip to the next city.
 Dom and I went to sort a phone and Vaughn went to work on the hand clutch.
-Things change upon crossing the Kz border, the people are less Asian, the towns are a bit more developed, and there are half a thousand cell phone stores.
+Things change upon crossing the Kz border, the people are paler, the towns are a bit more developed, and there are half a thousand cell phone stores.
 Luckily we chose the one with two young ladies that would bypass all the paperwork and hook two very raggedy looking Americans with a phone.
 I think we got extra points for wearing winter hats, which everyone seemed to enjoy laughing at.
 Listen, 50 F feels whole lot colder when you've sweltered away in 100 F in the desert for two weeks.

 "So you don't speak Russian, you don't know where you are going, and your cars barely run, what are you doing?"
 Dom responds, "We're on the Mongol Rally."
 "Ahhh, ralliers."